kjmadera24/COE347/README.md

 ## Project 1: OpenFOAM Lid-Driven Cavity Flow Simulation

-This project folder contains files and data for simulating the lid-driven cavity flow using OpenFOAM.
+This project folder contains files and data for simulating the lid-driven cavity flow using OpenFOAM and Paraview.
 The simulations are performed on various mesh grids and Reynolds numbers to study the behavior of the flow.

 ### Contents